Team Building (Align)

-Team Building (Align) is a public artwork by American artist collective Type A, located on the Indianapolis Museum of Art, which is in Indianapolis, Indiana, United States.
-It was commissioned by the Indianapolis Museum of Art for their 100 Acres Park sculpture garden, which opened in 2010.
-It consists of two 30' aluminum rings suspending in midair, aligned such that their shadows merge at noon on the summer solstice.
+Team Building (Align) is a public artwork by American artist collective Type A. It was commissioned by the Indianapolis Museum of Art as part of Virginia B. Fairbanks Art & Nature Park.
+It consists of two 30 ft aluminum rings suspending in midair, aligned such that their shadows merge at noon on the summer solstice.

 Description

 Team Building (Align) consists of two 30' aluminum rings suspended with steel cables from telephone poles.
 They are carefully oriented so that their two shadows merge into one at noon on the summer solstice.

 Creation

 This work was created by Type A in collaboration with a team of IMA staff from nearly every department (security, curatorial, grounds, conservation, etc.), a variety chosen to serve as a microcosm of Indianapolis.
 This is the reason for the first half of the artwork's title: Type A wished to examine the subject of team-building, now so prevalent in popular culture.
 Type A frequently described the artwork as a "gesture" rather than a sculpture, as their primary interest was the examination of the team members' engagement with both one another and the artistic process.
 For a year, beginning in the spring of 2007, the team would meet for five-day rope course workshops of the sort favored for corporate retreats.
 These were held at the High 5 Adventure Learning Center in Brattleboro, Vermont.

 One of the members of the team was Lisa Freiman, chairwoman of the contemporary art department of the IMA.
 Her focus on collaborative art, dating back to her doctoral dissertation, has been cited as a main reason for the preponderance of artistic duos and collectives featured at 100 Acres.
 Freiman's interest in the give-and-take between artist and curator was tested by degree of collaboration experienced during the creation of Team Building (Align), which resulted in a "fraught" relationship.